 The following additional application information is specific to the South Bay Consortium:

-As the South Bay Consortium (SBC) has resident placements at San Jose, Santa Clara and Campbell, all interviews will consist of supervisors from multiple sites.
+As the South Bay Consortium (SBC) will have resident placements at San Jose and Santa Clara (Cupertino), all interviews will consist of supervisors from multiple sites.
 You will be interviewing for the SBC but not for a particular site; however, every attempt is made to match you with your first choice site.
 We make site placements based on factors such as the needs of the clinic, supervisor specialties and goodness of fit between resident and site.
 In order to facilitate matching a resident with his or her preferred site, prior to notification day we will ask you to rank our sites in order of preference to best match you to your first choice site, although we cannot guarantee a particular site placement.
 As the SBC program is highly integrated across sites, all residents in the SBC program regardless of site will train together in seminars, group supervision, testing supervision and program evaluation which makes the training program essentially quite similar across all sites.